harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 until no new frequent itemsets are identified
 ```

+A way to apply multiple $minsupp$ thresholds in this context consists in assigning a $minsupp$ threshold to each item, ordering the items in ascending order according to it and modifying the pruning step of the above algorithm so that it happens only the subset contains the first item.

 ##### Alternative methods for generating frequent itemsets
 The above mentioned _apriori_ algorithm provides significant performance improvement; still, it incurs considerable I/O overhead, as it requires scanning the data set many times.
 Therefore, it's worth mentioning some alternative methods for generating  frequent itemsets: